Keynote Speaker 2018

 Dr Virginia Campbell, The University of Oxford

-Virginia Campbell is a Romanist who has extensive experience on the site of Pompeii and has written the book 'Pocket Museum: Ancient Rome'.
+Keynote Speaker for 2017, Virginia Campbell is a Romanist who has extensive experience on the site of Pompeii and has written the book 'Pocket Museum: Ancient Rome'.
 Some of her research involves 'The Tombs of Pompeii: Organisation, Space and Society' and 'Politicians and Priestesses: Networks of Elite Families in Pompeii'.

 Professor Ernst Pernicka

-Our keynote speaker for 2016 is Professor Ernst Pernicka from Heidelberg University.
+Our keynote speaker for 2016 was Professor Ernst Pernicka from Heidelberg University.
 Head of the the CEZ Archaeometrie laboratory, Ernst has been working on radiocarbon dating, authenticity, provenance and isotope analysis in archaeology and objects of the cultural heritage for some forty years.

 In 2015 Ernst and his laboratory team presented new research results regarding Early Bronze Age chronology in collaboration with Heidelberg Academy of Science, and Max Planck Institute for the Science of Human History researchers.
 This work has shed new light on the Early Bronze Age period in Central Europe.